 Today, that is not all that shocking since, for the most part, people who go into the wine business are outgoing, social, and friendly types.
 After all, their job is to make and sell a beverage that is intended to bring a certain level of joy to their customers.

 Thus, it would have also been difficult to predict how I would feel when a one of these new-found friends asks me to review his or her wines.
 On one hand, I like to think that I have built a bit of a reputation for being objective and fair when reviewing wines.
 On the other, what if the wines sucked?

 Fortunately, when Ryan Sherman, the winemaker and partner at Fields Family Wines, contacted me to review his new releases, I did not worry for a second about the quality of the wines–Ryan is generally regarded as one of the most talented winemakers in the Lodi appellation.

 2016 Fields Family Grenache Blanc DeLu Vineyard, Lodi: Retail $24.
 Grenache Blanc simply does not get enough love.
 Perhaps best known as one of the major white varieties in the Rhône Valley, you just do not see much of it anywhere else.
 Leave it to Lodi to start planting the vines and producing wines that are worthy of note.
 This gem by Ryan Sherman has plenty of melon and tropical notes, with minerality and floral notes.
 Plenty of acidity to buoy the fruit with a touch of wet rock and chalk.
 The finish is clean and of medium length–very nice.
-Very Good to Outstanding.
-88-90 Points.
+Excellent.
+90-92 Points.

 *Note: I apologize for the lack of photos of the wines.
 I am currently in the Munich airport and I realized that all of the photos are on my desktop at home.
 I had hoped to find some bottle shots on the Fields Family Wines website, but, well, the website falls into the “stinks” category.
 Sorry Ryan, some tough friendly love there.